Patchcoat/CRGA-Documentation/docs/source/index.rst

 Classic Rogelike Graphics API (CRGA) is a Raylib powered graphics API that speeds up the process of drawing grid-based rogelikes.
 The project can be found [here](https://github.com/Patchcoat/CRGA).

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`getting_started` section for further information, including how to :ref:`installation` the project.

 .. note::